mrigsby/CatchingWire/README.md

 Copy `.env.example` to `.env` in the root of the repository

-There are **not** any environment variables that need to be changed when copying `.env.example` to `.env`, However there are a few optional values you might want to change.
+There are **not** any environment variables that need to be changed when copying `.env.example` to `.env`, However there are a few optional values you might want to modify.
 Setting the `DEMO_USER_*` values will allow ColdBox to reset the primary demo user on every appinit

 ```
 # Demo User (ID=1) Info (will be reset on appinit.
 Remove or set to blank to disable)